A short guide on what to look for before you purchase expired domains suitable for your PBN

 DomCop Tip#3: Look for domains with DA greater than 30.
 Good domains tend to have at least that much.

-Majestic SEO is an England based SEO software company that has created the largest commercial Link Intelligence database.
-They crawl a billion URLs every day.
-They provide a few useful metrics to evaluate expired domains.
-They maintain two indexes – a historic index and a fresh index.
+Majestic is an England based SEO software company that has created the largest commercial Link Intelligence database.
+They crawl a billion URLs every day and provide a few useful metrics to evaluate expired domains.
+Majestic maintain two indexes – a historic index and a fresh index.
 While the historic index is updated once a month, the fresh index is updated daily.
-Check out Majestic SEO
+Check out Majestic

 - Trust Flow is a metric between 0 and 100 that measures the trustworthiness of the domain based on which websites link to the domain.
 If the links come from trustworthy sites then this number goes up – deeming this domain as trustworthy.

-- Back Links data – Majestic SEO provides back link data – total back links, total back links from unique IPs, total back links from unique subnets and total back links from EDU and GOV domains.
+- Back Links data – Majestic provides backlink data – total backlinks, total backlinks from unique IPs, total backlinks from unique subnets and total backlinks from EDU and GOV domains.

 DomCop Tip#4: Keep an eye out for domains with back links from EDU and GOV domains.
 Google is mighty partial to links from them.

 SEMrush provides SERP data for domains.
 This data essentially tells you if the domain currently ranks for any keywords and is a good estimator of the traffic you can expect from it.

 - Keywords – The number of keywords that the domain ranks for.

 - Monthly Organic Traffic – The estimated amount of monthly traffic you would get by default on this domain.